Fernando de la Rúa: Economic policy

 De la Rúa's first Minister of Economy was the progressive José Luis Machinea, who was proposed by Alfonsín and Álvarez.
 Menem had left a deficit of 5 Gross Domestic Product (GDP) points that Machinea tried to compensate with higher taxes to people with the highest incomes, and a reduction of the highest retirement pensions.
 The deficit was reduced but the crisis continued.
 The scandal over the labor law and the resignation of Álvarez increased the country's risk, and made Argentina's access to international credit more difficult.
 The government negotiated a US$38 billion International Monetary Fund (IMF) line of credit to prevent a default and allow the economy to grow again.
-Machinea also proposed appointing former minister Cavallo as the new President of the Central Bank of Argentina.
+Machinea also proposed appointing former minister Domingo Cavallo as the new President of the Central Bank of Argentina.
 However, Machinea was unable to achieve the levels of austerity negotiated with the IMF and resigned a few days later.
 The Minister of Defense Ricardo López Murphy became the new Minister of Economy.
-During the election camapain, De la Rúa had promised not to appoint him to that ministry, but with the ongoing crisis he did not want to risk problems caused by a temporary lack of minister.
+During the election campaign, De la Rúa had promised not to appoint him to that ministry, but with the ongoing crisis he did not want to risk problems caused by a temporary lack of minister.
 López Murphy announced a stricter austerity plan, with reduction to the health and education budgets.
 His plan was rejected by street demonstrations and the Frepaso, so De la Rúa declined it.
 Murphy resigned after being minister for 16 days.

 De la Rúa appointed Cavallo, who had served under Menem and had established the convertibility plan.
 He was supported by the PJ, Carlos Álvarez, and the financial groups, but he was rejected by the rest of the UCR.
 The government announced it would retain the convertibility plan and that there would be no devaluation or sovereign default.
 Cavallo proposed several bills; De la Rúa sent them to the Congress and they were approved.
 The "superpowers law" authorized the chief of government to modify the national budget without the intervention of the Congress.
 There was a new tax on bank operations and more products attracted value-added tax.
 The wages of national customs workers were increased and some industries benefited from tax exemptions.
 The Megacanje was a negotiation to delay the payment of foreign debt in exchange for higher interest rates.
 However, internal debt was still a problem because the provinces, especially Buenos Aires, were nearing default.
 This led to conflicts between Cavallo and the provincial governors.
 Congress approved a bill for a "Zero deficit" policy to prevent further increases of debt and to work only with money from tax revenue.
 There was a banking panic in November; the government reacted by introducing the "corralito", which prevented people from withdrawing cash from banks.
 It was initially a temporary measure.
 The IMF refused to send the monthly payment for the line of credit approved at the beginning of the year because the government had not stuck to the "zero deficit" policy.